In the past few years, the popularity of AI applications has taken off.

 With 7095 submissions, the numbers nearly doubled from last year.

 Overall, 1150 papers were accepted, which is not a significant increase from previous years.
 As a result, only about 16% of the submissions were accepted.

 This year at AAAI, which also happened to be in beautiful Hawaii, Certainly had a chance to present some of the research we are doing in the field of dialogue systems.

 We had a great discussion with other researchers about how to tackle problems that are of scientific interest to many researchers but also great interest to industry practitioners.

 AAAI –collocated with IAAI (Innovative AI Applications) and EAAI (Educational Advances in AI) was a great place to exchange ideas and learn about cutting-edge research on dialogue and AI apps.

-Many ai applications deal with robotics, dialogue systems, and assistive technologies, however, there was also a great deal of research using machine learning for the social sciences, medical purposes, among many others.
-Below we describe 9 revolutionary applications of AI that stood out to us!
+Many AI apps deal with robotics, dialogue systems, and assistive technologies.
+However, there was a great deal of research using machine learning for social sciences, medical purposes, etc.

-As a disclaimer, we must say that with 1095 papers, there were many interesting topics and we had a hard time picking just a few!
+As a disclaimer, we must say that within 1095 papers, there were many interesting topics and we had a hard time picking just a few!